Workers' Compensation - Forms

-After an employee has missed more than three calendar days, the supervisor mails or gives a copy to the employee of the letter referencing supplemental workers compensation benefits along with the Benefit Election P-28 form and requests that the form be completed and returned to the Workers' Compensation office as soon as possible.
+After an employee has missed more than three calendar days, the supervisor mails or gives a copy to the employee of the letter referencing supplemental workers' compensation benefits along with the Benefit Election P-28 form and requests that the form be completed and returned to the Workers' Compensation office as soon as possible.

 This form is provided to the employee for reimbursement of expenses related to the injury or illness specified on the First Report of Injury.
 The third party administrator, Sedgwick CMS, will review requests for mileage reimbursement for mileage accrued traveling to and from appointments.
-Mileage reimbursement forms are available online or by contacting the Human Resource Services at 515-294-3753.
+Mileage reimbursement forms are available online or by contacting the University Human Resources at 515-294-3753.
 The completed form may be sent by mail to 3210 Beardshear Hall or sent directly to Sedgwick CMS, PO Box 14628, Lexington, KT 40512.

 Work Status Report

 Employees with work-related injuries must provide their supervisor with a Work Status Report completed/signed by the treating physician within 1 business day of each medical appointment.
 Supervisors have a responsibility to review this document and consider all restrictions given by the physician when assigning work to the employee.
 Whenever possible, reasonable accommodations will be implemented to assist the employee in a timely and appropriate return to work.
 Supervisors must forward copies of all Work Status Reports to the Workers Compensation Office as quickly as possible.

 When a department is accommodating multiple restrictions for an employee, a Transitional Employment Plan is prepared and reviewed by the medical provider.
 This document clarifies indicated medical restrictions/limitation, reasonable accommodations, etc. and identifies the duration of these temporary arrangements.
 Transitional employment assignment plans are not permanent changes in job duties, but temporary (short term until maximum healing is reached.)